softmetapod/portfolio/README.md

 ## About Me

-I am a Tier 2 IT Professional with over seven years of experience in technical support, IT administration, and cybersecurity.
+I am a Cybersecurity Engineer with over seven years of experience in technical support, IT administration, and cybersecurity.
 My expertise includes resolving complex technical issues, threat intelligence research, vulnerability management, and security operations.
 I work extensively with tools like Microsoft Defender, Power BI, Grafana, Redash, and Elastic SIEM, and I am skilled in VPN/DNS networking, Active Directory, and cloud security with Microsoft Azure.

 ## Professional Experience